It’ll be all hands on deck for flu vaccines in 2021-2022...as COVID-19 continues and experts warn of a possible severe flu season.

 Vaccines.
-Educate that all flu vaccines will be quadrivalent this season...with 2 updated A strains and the same 2 B strains as last year.
+All flu vaccines will be quadrivalent this season...with two updated A strains and the same two B strains as last year.

 Compare products in our chart, Flu Vaccines for 2021-22.

-For example, explain that Fluad or Fluzone High-Dose is approved for patients 65 and older...to try to improve the immune response.
+For example, Fluad or Fluzone High-Dose is an option for patients 65 and older...to try to improve the immune response.

-Or if you stock FluMist, consider it an option for healthy, nonpregnant patients 2 through 49...especially if they refuse injections.
+Or if you stock FluMist, consider it for healthy, nonpregnant patients 2 through 49...especially if they refuse injections.

-But clarify that there's no preference for one vaccine over another.
+But there’s no preference for one vaccine over another.

 Effectiveness.
 Patients will hear that flu vaccines are only 40% to 60% effective...versus about 90% for mRNA COVID-19 vaccines.